Monterosa Ski Resort

 Monterosa Ski Trail Map

-The main interlinked Monterosa Ski area spreads west to east from the mountain village of Champoluc, east to Gressoney la Trinite and Alagna - nearly 20km as the crow flies.
-Above the lowest part of the resort, Alagna (1,212m), the ski area rises to a lofty 3,275m on Indren where the view goes to nearby Cervino (Matterhorn) and the distant Monte Bianco (Mont Blanc).
-Long perfect groomers access all areas at Monterosa except Indren which is strictly off-piste only.
+The main interlinked Monterosa Ski 3 Valleys area spreads west to east from the mountain village of Champoluc, east to Gressoney la Trinite and Alagna - a distance of nearly 20km as the crow flies.
+From the lowest elevation of the resort at Alagna (1,212m), the ski area rises to a lofty 3,275m on Indren where the view goes to nearby Cervino (Matterhorn) & the distant Monte Bianco (Mont Blanc).
+Long, perfect groomers access all areas at Monterosa except Indren which is strictly off-piste only.
 The mountain's on-piste terrain is heavily weighted toward intermediates, with 66% rated red.
 Advanced riders here will find all their joy off the piste, whilst novices and beginners should go elsewhere!

 For Powderhounds, several skiing & snowboarding highlights include the 1,000m vertical of epic freeride terrain from Indren, or the north facing slopes of Passo Salati, down to Gabiet; the 1,700m vertical from Passo Salati to Alagna; and the various permutations for tree skiing above Gressoney la Trinite and Orsia.
 And that is just within the resort boundary.